 Looking at the list of albums that nearly made the list I was thinking how many of those titles would be appreciated by a blog that inspired me greatly when I started Spools Paradise, the superb

 cathedrals of sound.
-David is currently taking a break from blogging, but hopefully one day we will see him blogging in his own inimitable way again.
+David is currently taking a break from blogging, but hopefully one day we will see him blogging again.